Puma Alpha VCT

 Investment strategy

 The VCT seeks scale-up opportunities; well-managed, established, unquoted companies expected to generate revenues in excess of £2 million, with limited external debt.
-On average, the companies in which the VCT invested in 2021 produced revenue of approximately £5.6 million.
-The investment will primarily be in the form of ordinary equity and loan notes.
+In 2023, the current portfolio produced average revenues of approximately £3.9 million.

 Puma Alpha VCT has a similar investment mandate to the Puma Alpha EIS (launched in 2017) and Puma VCT 13 and will co-invest in many of the same deals.
 This may help the manager deploy capital swiftly and access opportunities otherwise out of reach for a relatively new VCT.

 Puma believes it has a strong pipeline of new deals, thanks to the difficulties SMEs continue to face raising money from traditional banks, alongside Puma’s established network of deal introducers.
-In the 2021 calendar year, the Puma Investments private equity team analysed c.380 potential deals.
+In the 2023 calendar year, the Puma Investments private equity team analysed c.550 potential deals.

 Pending investment, the manager may invest funds in a range of non-qualifying investments, such as cash, money market funds and listed debt and equities.